orchardtree/intro-the-shell-ide/README.md

 machine in a far-off, well-cooled room.

 In the 80's and 90's _personal_ computers became affordable.
-Companies like Apple, IBM, HP, etc. put computers on everyone's desk.
+Companies like Apple, IBM and HP put computers on everyone's desk.
 The terminals were tossed.
-But the _old_ computers the terminals _still_ had good data in them.
+But the _old_ computers the terminals used to talk to _still_ had good data in them.
 In order to talk to those computers, developers created programs called "_terminal emulators_." _Emulate_ means "mimic" or "copy".
-A _terminal emulator_ let them use the information stored on the old, shared machine in the new.
+A _terminal emulator_ let them use the information stored on the old, shared computers in the new personal ones.

 **"Terminal emulator" software mimics using a real-world terminal**.
 People usually say "terminal" instead of "terminal emulator."
-So now you know what a terminal program is!
-Let's see a few!
+So now you know what a terminal program is, let's see a few!

 ### Specific Terminal Programs

-Flatiron School's LearnIDE has a terminal:
+Flatiron School's Learn IDE has a terminal:

 <img alt="Learn In-Browser IDE terminal" src="https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/learn_shell.png" width=595>